-Rubella is spread through the air by breathing, coughing and sneezing.
-Symptoms of rubella include a rash, fever and swollen glands.
-Half of all people who get rubella may not have any symptoms.
+Rubella is spread through the air by breathing, coughing, and sneezing.
+Symptoms of rubella include a rash, fever, and swollen glands.
+However, half of all people who get rubella do not have any symptoms.

 Your family/whānau’s best protection against rubella is to be immunised.
-Protection from rubella is part of the free measles, mumps, rubella (MMR) vaccinations given to children at 12 months and four years of age.
+Protection from rubella is part of the free measles, mumps, rubella (MMR) vaccinations given to children at 15 months (currently 12 months for children in the Auckland region) and four years of age.
 There is no rubella-only vaccine available in NZ.
 If you think you or your child may not have had these vaccinations, see your doctor.

 All women of child-bearing age can be screened at no cost to see whether they’re immune to rubella.
 If you’re not immune, you’re eligible for the free MMR vaccine.
+Checking for rubella immunity should be done before a woman gets pregnant as MMR vaccination is not recommended in pregnancy.
 Men should ensure that they have had their two free MMR vaccinations.
-This prevents them catching the disease, and protects pregnant women and those unable to be vaccinated.
+This prevents them from catching the disease, and protects pregnant women and those unable to be vaccinated.

-If you are concerned about rubella call Healthline on 0800 611 116 or see your doctor or practice nurse.
+If you are concerned about rubella call Healthline on 0800 611 116 or contact your doctor or practice nurse.

-If you’ve caught rubella, it takes 14–23 days before you get sick.
-You’ll be infectious from seven days before the rash appears until seven days after.
+If you’ve caught rubella, it takes 2-3 weeks before you get sick.

 If a child has rubella, the symptoms are:

-In teenagers and adults, there is usually 1-5 days of feeling unwell, fever, runny nose and cough.
+In teenagers and adults, there are usually 1-5 days of feeling unwell, fever, runny nose, and cough.
 This is followed by symptoms of: